 Guided by public health research and community participation, the Healthy Parks Plan provides design guidelines, expands access, and identifies investments to improve community health and equity.

-The Healthy Parks Design Guidelines, supported by recent public health research, give guiding principles for what makes a park a “healthy” park and provide three design toolkits – a physical, mental, and environmental health toolkit for planners and designers to use when designing parks for public health.
+The Healthy Parks Design Guidelines give guiding principles for what makes a park “healthy," and provides three design toolkits – a physical, mental, and environmental health toolkit for planners and designers to use when designing parks for public health.